Post 16 Overview

 Groupings and core curriculum

-In Post 16, students are placed into four teaching groups depending on age and need.
+In Post 16, students are placed into different teaching groups depending on age and need.
 A KS5 group for students with more complex learning needs and where staffing ratios are higher to meet the needs of the students is based in the specialist room in the coach house.
 In all of these groups students will continue to build on skills in Literacy and Numeracy to the appropriate level from Pre-Entry through to Level 1/2 and GCSE.
-Those that are able to will complete GCSE examinations and Functional Skills accreditation, whilst others work on Personal Progress units that cover all core subjects.
+Those that are able to will complete GCSE examinations and Functional Skills accreditations, whilst others work on Personal Progress units that cover all core subjects.
 All work will incorporate adult based learning where skills can be applied to work and life situations.

 Additional information and enrichment activities